proton0210/LH25/README.md

 - **99.9% Availability**: Leveraging AWS managed services
 - **Infinite Scalability**: No infrastructure limits
 - **Cost Efficiency**: Pay only for actual usage

-## 🤝 Contributing

-This project serves as a reference implementation for serverless best practices.
-Contributions that enhance the architectural patterns or add new serverless capabilities are welcome.

-## 📝 License

-This project is licensed under the MIT License - see the LICENSE file for details.

 ---